 The dark shading is due to the proliferation of the cyanobacteria, gloeocapsa magma (GM).
 The pattern effect is the result of Thermal bridging, the direct contact transfer of heat from structural members such as studs, plates, headers, etc. The bacteria require moisture to grow and flourish.
 The transfer of heat from framing dries the exterior surface quicker than in areas where there are open or insulated bays.
 The result over time is a pattern, clearly showing the location of structural members below the exterior surface.

 STRUCTURAL STRIPING IS NOT LIMITED TO WALLS.

-It can also be evident on composition roofs, with rafters being the heat transferring members.
-While GM has infested all roof types, a pattern due to the bacteria can typically be found at unheated areas such as eaves and overhangs.
-This perimeter roof shading is particularly obvious when the attic space has not been well insulated and allows heat from the home into the attic area.
+It can also be evident on composition roofs, with rafters being the heat transfer members.
+While GM has infested all roof types, a pattern due to the bacteria can typically be found in unheated areas such as eaves and overhangs.
+This perimeter roof shading is particularly obvious when the attic space has not been well insulated and allows heat from home into the attic area.

 COMMERCIAL SURFACES ACCENTUATE STRUCTURAL STRIPING

 Smaller residential homes with many windows, doors and comparatively smaller surface areas tend to obscure the pattern effect.
 On the other hand, commercial buildings with large monotone surfaces accentuate the effects of structural striping.
 Typically, commercial building walls show a consistent stud pattern that results from both metal and wood studs.

 THE BEST WAY TO REMOVE STUD STRIPPING